 Let me be clear that I am not a certified financial planner.
 I make no warranty, guarantee, or other claims that this is correct or accurate.
 What I want to do is share with you the combined discussions that I have had with so many of my friends about financial planning.
 I can also tell you that I have been following this advice for years.

-Second is Sungard's Frontier Allocation Master program - it is fantastic.
-(It should be, it sells for $500 with a $400 a year support fee.)
-The free demo has given me some great projections.
-It allows you to enter your portfolio and your goals.
-It will do spending projections and give you a cash to spend plan from each account you own.
-It is very easy to use.
-Unfortunately it doesn't make specific investment purchase recommendations, nor does it integrate with fund evaluation or monitoring sites.
+Second is Sungard's Allocation Master program - it is fantastic.
+Unfortunately it seems to be defunct now.
+The free demo gave me some great projections.
+It allowed me to enter my portfolio and my goals.
+It did spending projections and give me a cash to spend plan from each account I owned.
+It was very easy to use.
 I wish it would at least show me the current Morningstar ratings for each fund it knows about.
 I also want it to watch for style drift and alert me when a fund manager changes.

-Third is a qualified recommendation of Quicken Premium edition.
+Third is a qualified recommendation of Quicken's retirement planner.
 Regular readers will know that I have an entire rant about Quicken on this web site.
 Quicken let me down big time and to me it appeared to have some very big bugs.
-Still, it has a very neat retirement planner.
-It asks all the right questions and gives you a great way to play what-if games.
-Quicken will cost you $79, once, and the retirement planner is worth that.
-I warn you that in my opinion Quicken cannot be trusted with paying your bills, but you should buy it for the retirement planner.
+Still, it had a very neat retirement planner.
+It asked all the right questions and gave me a great way to play what-if games.

-Fourth is another tool that shows promise in 2009, but I can't recommend it yet: ESPlanner.
+Fourth is another tool that showed promise when I tried it in 2009, but I couldn't recommend it then, it was just too clunky.
 It was recommended by Consumer Reports, so I bought it for $200.
-ESP will do projections of your net worth and cash flow for the rest of your life.
-ESP will give you a spending plan that tells you how much money to take out of each account each year.
-It will do a Monte Carlo simulation for you.
+ESP did projections of your net worth and cash flow for the rest of your life.
+ESP gave you a spending plan that told you how much money to take out of each account each year.
+It did a Monte Carlo simulation for you.
 It's like you get to see the details behind what FE does.
 ESP does not make recommendations to buy/sell specific funds, so you still need something like FE.
 When I ran it ESP told me that with my plan I could spend the same amount per year that FE projected - great the two tools agreed!
-On the downside, ESP is not for the novice.
-The user interface is confusing to me.
-The documentation is terrible.
-Input fields are defined in the documentation with the same phrase that is used in the UI.
-The output from the plan is displayed in a number of Microsoft Excel spreadsheets and graphs.
-When I first installed it I used a very simple scenario and immediately ran into two very significant bugs.
-The company was very nice and very responsive and eventually fixed them.
-However, if I had run a more complex situation I might not have noticed these and they really threw off the results.
-I hope this product gets better over time, but for now it is only for the sophisticated investor.
+On the downside, ESP was not for the novice.
+The user interface was confusing to me, even with my degree in Computer Science.
+The documentation was terrible.
+It has now been replaced by Maxifi.
+This is a cloud based solution for $150 a year.

-It's now February 2010.
-I ordered Veriplan years ago.
+Years ago I ordered Veriplan.
 An old friend of mine wrote it and he is a very smart guy.
+It requires Microsoft Excel and runs as a bunch of spreadsheets.
 Unfortunately my interests went elsewhere and I never really test drove Veriplan (sorry Larry!).